mistermicheels/markdown-notes-tree/README.md

 There are a limited number of command line arguments available:

+-   `--linkToSubdirectoryReadme`: When linking to a subdirectory, link directly to its `README.md` file.
+Note that this assumes that each subdirectory will actually have a `README.md` file.
+By default, the tool generates these automatically.
 -   `--noSubdirectoryTrees`: Don't write `README.md` files to subdirectories.
 Any existing `README.md` files in subdirectories will be ignored.
 -   `--useTabs`: Use tabs (instead of the standard four spaces) for indentation.